 Damages Available to Sexual Assault Victims in Miami

 A sexual assault can change your life in moments.
 Your physical injuries may fade with time, but emotional and psychological injuries can stay with you forever.
 The costs of a sexual assault should not be underestimated.
 If your injuries are severe, you may face extraordinary medical bills.
 Injuries, whether physical or emotional, can also force you to miss time at work.
 Without a steady income, it can be incredibly difficult to pay for things like therapy and rehabilitation.
 Filing a personal injury lawsuit against your attacker can help you cope with the costs of your sexual assault injuries.

-At Lavent Law, our sexual assault injury lawyers will aggressively pursue compensation for:
+At Lavent Law, P.A., our sexual assault injury lawyers will aggressively pursue compensation for: